mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ### 4.1 Clean Architecure
 #### 4.1.1 Presentation Layer
 #### 4.1.2 Infrastructure Layer

 #### 4.1.3 Application Layer

+This layer orchestrates processes in the application.
+The Application Layer only references the Domain Layer.
+Most of the application logic resides in command handlers, where you can implement specific scenarios (use cases).

 #### 4.1.4 Domain Layer

+This is the most important layer, as it contains business logic and implements business processes.
+It consists of aggregates, value objects, domain services, and other domain-related elements.
+This layer is the heart of the whole system.
+The domain layer is completely independent; it does not reference other layers and does not depend on any external libraries, making it very easy to test and maintain.

 ### 4.2 Eventual consistency
 ### 4.2.1 Domain Events